WatForm/fortress/core/src/main/scala/fortress/solvers/README.md

 # `fortress.solvers` Package

-The `fortress.solvers` package is Fortress's way of connecting to external solvers.
+The `fortress.solvers` package contains the `Solver` class, which is Fortress' way of connecting to external solvers.

-Solver is a trait that solvers are instances of.

 The solver classes are arranged hierarchically:
 Solver